The E-News is sent out twice a month. Read the latest issue

 Supporting the Third Sector to engage with the Leeds City Region European Structural Investment Funds (ESIF) programme.

-The new programme of European Structural Investment Funds (ESIF) 2014-2020 is moving towards launch and it is hoped that the first funding will be available to bid for in June 2015.
-The programme locally will be delivered through Leeds City Region (LCR) Local Enterprise Partnership (LEP).
+The European Structural Investment Funds (ESIF) programme 2014-2020 has now gone live and the first funding opportunities have been launched.
+The programme locally is being delivered through Leeds City Region (LCR) Local Enterprise Partnership (LEP).

 Engage with ESIF!

-The Engage with ESIF! project has been funded by the Big Lottery Fund to support the sector to engage with the LCR ESIF programme; it runs until June 2015 and will offer a series of awareness-raising, engagement and development workshops and other activities across the city region, together with information and communications through this website.
-As the project moves on it is anticipated that activities will focus on specific funding opportunities that will become available, and as part of this the project will want to put organisations in touch with each other in order to help them develop bids for funding.
+The Engage with ESIF! project has been funded by the Big Lottery Fund to support the sector to engage with the LCR ESIF programme; it will now run until September 2015 and will offer a series of awareness-raising, engagement and development workshops and other activities across the city region, together with information and communications through this website.
+As the project moves on it is anticipated that activities will focus on the specific funding opportunities that will become available, and as part of this the project will help to put organisations in touch with each other in order to help them develop bids for funding.

 Engage with ESIF! is being delivered by Voluntary Action Leeds (VAL), in conjunction with its CVS or equivalent partner in each of the districts covered by the LCR ESIF programme.
 Within VAL the project is being led by Supporting Links to Commissioning (SLtC).